-While the CCE Curriculum Content is premised on the three big ideas of Identity, Relationships and Choices, and anchored on the teaching of core values and social-emotional competencies, to help students find a sense of purpose, these fundamentals are taught and applied in the following Curriculum Content Areas:
+While the CCE curriculum content is premised on the three big ideas of Identity, Relationships and Choices, and anchored on the teaching of core values and socialemotional competencies, to help students find a sense of purpose, these fundamentals are taught and applied in the following contemporary contexts:

-- (i) National Education (NE): NE, a significant aspect of CCE, comprises a wide range of school efforts that help students experience and explore their national identity as Singaporeans, understand the realities and challenges unique to our nation, and foster a sense of hope and belonging to Singapore.
-A strong sense of belonging, reality, and hope motivates our students to be active citizens.
-While they seek to achieve their personal life goals, they also see themselves as playing a contributory role in their immediate communities and in the nation.
-NE in CCE aims to be empowering and aspirational, allowing for individual sense-making, so as to nurture engaged citizens, who are socially aware, adept at critical thinking, and informed about local, regional, and global issues. - (ii) Sexuality Education (SEd): In this current age, better nutrition and improved health care has resulted in children reaching puberty and sexual maturity at a younger age.
+- (i) National Education (NE): NE, a significant aspect of CCE, comprises a wide range of school efforts that help students experience and explore their national identity as Singaporeans, understand the realities and challenges unique to our nation and foster a sense of hope and belonging to Singapore.
+A strong sense of belonging, reality and hope motivates our students to be active citizens.
+While they seek to achieve their personal life goals, they also see themselves as playing a contributory role in their families, school, and immediate communities.
+NE in CCE aims to be empowering and aspirational, allowing for individual sense-making so as to nurture engaged citizens, who are socially aware, adept at critical thinking, and informed about local, regional and global issues. - (ii) Sexuality Education (SEd): In this current age, better nutrition and improved health care has resulted in children reaching puberty and sexual maturity at a younger age.
 Furthermore, our young are also exposed to a wide range of influences that could endanger health and undermine the integrity of the family.
 Our students require guidance so that they can respond with discernment to the sexual messages in the media and other sources.
-SEd enables our students to understand the physiological, social, and emotional changes they experience as they mature, develop healthy and rewarding relationships including those with members of the opposite sex, and make wise, informed and responsible decisions on sexuality matters.
-While parents play the primary role in the sexuality education of their children, especially in the teaching and transmission of values about sex and sexuality, schools play an important supportive role. - (iii) Mental Health (MH): Mental health is about having a balance in various aspects of life, and learning values and social-emotional competencies to cope with life's situations, relate to others and contribute to the community.
-A focus on MH in CCE at the secondary level helps students to strengthen their resilience and well-being; differentiate between stress, distress (overwhelming stress), and illness; enhance help-seeking efficacy; as well as destigmatise mental illness.
+SEd enables our students to understand the physiological, social and emotional changes they experience as they mature, develop healthy and rewarding relationships including those with members of the opposite sex, and make wise, informed and responsible decisions on sexuality matters.
+While parents play the primary role in the sexuality education of their children, especially in the teaching and transmission of values about sex and sexuality, schools play an important supportive role. - (iii) Mental Health (MH): Mental well-being is key to overall health and development.
+To strengthen students' mental well-being, we need to equip them with ways to manage their thoughts, feelings and behaviours to effectively cope with life's stresses, relate well to others, develop a sense of meaning and purpose in life, as well as contribute to the community.
+Having a healthy and balanced lifestyle, such as having a healthy diet, exercising regularly, having sufficient sleep and managing screen time, also contributes to positive mental well-being.
+MH in CCE at the primary level helps students to strengthen their resilience and well-being, differentiate between stress and distress (overwhelming stress), know when and where to seek help, as well as show care and empathy to others.